 - 1. "What do past management theories have to do with managing employees today?" - 2.
 "What are the classical approaches to management?" - 3.
-"What are the cotemporary approaches to management and why are they important?" - 4.
-"Who are some of the modern day contributors?"
+"What are the cotemporary approaches to management and why are they important?"
+4. "Who are some of the modern-day contributors?"

-While these questions have to do with past efforts, breakthroughs and failures, they are also the guide to the present and future management approaches.
+While these questions concern past efforts, breakthroughs and failures, they are also the guide to the present and future management approaches.
 For example: